ua-data7/User-Manuals/docs/Soteria/Soteria Access (Windows).md

 ## Background

-Soteria is a secure and collaborative platform designed for health sciences research.
-It enables researchers to analyze personally identifiable and protected health information while adhering to compliance guidelines.
+Soteria is a secure and collaborative platform designed for researchers to analyze personally identifiable and protected health information while adhering to compliance guidelines.
 By providing cutting-edge software and web-based applications, Soteria ensures data security throughout the research lifecycle, allowing multiple research groups to work together effectively while meeting regulatory requirements.

 ## Request Access to Soteria